Michigan’s new No-Fault auto insurance law, which took effect on June 11, 2019, affects car accidents with pedestrians in a very specific way.

 Even if you own a car, at one time or another we’re all walking around on foot.
 That means how the new auto No-Fault law affects car accidents with pedestrians impacts all of us, whether we’re walking on a sidewalk or crossing a street.

-A pedestrian who has been hit by a car in Michigan must follow an “order of priority” that determines the order of who will pay his or her No-Fault PIP benefits.
+With car accidents with pedestrians, a pedestrian who has been hit by a car in Michigan must follow an “order of priority” that determines the order of who will pay his or her No-Fault PIP benefits.

 Here is the No-Fault order of priorities for pedestrians: